naganandy/graph-based-deep-learning-literature/conference-journal-articles/gaan_uai18/README.md

                Irwin King and
                Dit{-}Yan Yeung},
-  title     = {GaAN: Gated Attention Networks for Learning on Large and Spatiotemporal Graphs}, booktitle = {Proceedings of the Thirty-Fourth Conference on Uncertainty in Artificial Intelligence, (UAI)}, year      = {2018}
+  title     = {GaAN: Gated Attention Networks for Learning on Large and Spatiotemporal Graphs}, booktitle = {Proceedings of the Thirty-Fourth Conference on Uncertainty in Artificial Intelligence (UAI)}, year      = {2018}
 }
 ```